Lance-Wong/Lance-Wong.github.io/_posts/2018-06-22-choosebrew.md

 # Obtaining and Cleaning the data

 In order to get started, I needed to find reviews to create my corpus.
-Using BeerAdvocate.com as my site to scrape, I used BeautifulSoup to scrape metadata and ratings from over 9000 beers.
+Using BeerAdvocate.com as my site to scrape, I used BeautifulSoup to scrape metadata and ratings from over 9,000 beers.

-After a bit of filtering, I was able to get 9156 beers with 130 ratings or more.
+After a bit of filtering, I was able to get 9,156 beers with 130 ratings or more.
 This came out to 1.2 million ratings total, but only 25% of the ratings had actual reviews.
 At the end of the day, my corpus had 311K documents, where each document was a review for a given beer.

 # TF-IDF
 After lemmatizing my corpus and removing for stopwords, it was time to attempt topic modeling.
 I turned to TFIDF and Non-negative Matrix Factorization to accomplish this. *CountVectorizer and Latent Dirichlet Allocation were also used, but did not achieve topics as succinct as the former combination.*

 Trying to find succinct topics was a very manual process, so heres the workflow in a nutshell:
 >1.
 Run TFIDF and NMF and print topic words derived from NMF
 >2.
-If topics doesn't make sense,tweak min_df and max_df parameters within TFIDF to pare down fluffy words and unique-but-not-useful words in corpus
+If topics words don't make sense, tweak *min_df* and *max_df* parameters within TFIDF to pare down fluffy words and unique-but-not-useful words in corpus
 >3.
 Once topics make sense with the given min_df and max_df, play around with the number of topics (n_components) in NMF to find succinct topics.

 I ended up with these topics after many iterations: